 Before publishing content our Social Team at Search Engine People likes to create editorial calendars to plan content for the months ahead.
 Editorial calendars allow us to plan content around promotions, events, and holidays, and they help us plan to find outside content that will support our client content.
 They also allow the client to give us feedback and support materials ahead of time.
-A big benefit is this allows to get approval and buy-in from the client before content is written and it gives us the opportunity to take advantage of seasonal search trends.
+A big benefit is this allows to get approval and buy-in from the client before content is written and it gives us the opportunity to do some trend spotting and take advantage of seasonal search trends.

 We also create snackable bits of information around a piece of content that we can use to promote one piece of content in multiple ways.
 If the client has a blog, our team pulls any tips, facts, and stats from it and creates graphic tips.
 This allows us to post on several platforms multiple times without looking repetitive.

 BUDGET!
 It can be very hard to convince some clients that there is strong ROI in social media.
 Often they don’t understand the effort and costs involved.
 There are many working parts: you have to create the main content, create content to support the main content, pay for promotion and have someone manage it.
 Many clients don’t see the benefits or need for a paid promotional budget on platforms like Facebook; they believe just creating the content should be enough even when we tell them that the average organic reach of content on a Facebook brand page is only around 6%.